gpuweb/WSL/Spec/source/index.rst

     #.
 Wrap the corresponding sequence of statements into a block (turning it into a single statement)
     #.
 Do the same for each sequence of statements until the end of the switch
     #.
-Replace the entire switch by a ``Cases`` construct, taking as argument these resulting statements in the program order
+Replace the entire switch by a ``Cases`` construct, taking as argument these resulting statements in source order

 #.
 Else